Delovoy Tsentr (Rublyovo-Arkhangelskaya line)

-Delovoy Tsentr (Деловой Центр) is a station on Bolshaya Koltsevaya line of the Moscow Metro.
-The station opened on 26 February 2018 as one of five initial stations on the new line.
+Delovoy Tsentr (Деловой Центр) is an unused station of the Moscow Metro.
+The station opened on 26 February 2018 as one of five initial stations on the Bolshaya Koltsevaya line.
+However, the station was closed in 2024 and is planned to be reopened as a part of the Rublyovo-Arkhangelskaya line in 2026.

-Delovoy Tsentr is the terminus for a spur off the main line that includes Shelepikha Station.
-A future line, the Rublyovo–Arkhangelskaya line, which the city plans to develop in 2027, will ultimately incorporate these stations.
+Delovoy Tsentr was the terminus for a spur off the Bolshaya Koltsevaya line that included Shelepikha station.
+A future line, the Rublyovo–Arkhangelskaya line, which is planned to open in 2026, is expected to ultimately incorporate these stations.

 The station is within the Moscow International Business Center and takes its name from the complex.